 - Question flagging: You can flag any question for later review.
 Flagged questions appear highlighted in the question navigation panel, making it easy to return to them during your second and third passes.

-- Timer: A countdown clock is displayed on screen showing your remaining time for the current session.
+- Timer: A countdown clock is displayed on screen showing your remaining time in the exam.
 You can hide the timer if it causes anxiety, but most engineers prefer to keep it visible for pacing.

 The PE Civil Reference Handbook